NEWS & VIEWS

 A ‘non-dom’ is entitled to claim the remittance basis of tax for up to 15 years of UK residence out of the past 20 years.
 After 15 years they acquire a ‘deemed domicile’ in the UK and are taxed on their worldwide income and gains.
 At first the non-dom may claim the remittance basis by simply ticking the relevant box on their tax return, but if they have been UK resident for 7 out of the previous 9 years then they must pay £30,000 for the privilege.
 This rises to £60,000 if they have been UK resident for 12 out of the previous 14 years.

-However, by claiming the remittance basis, the individual loses entitlement to certain reliefs such as the personal allowance for Income Tax and the annual exemption for CGT.
+However, by claiming the remittance basis, the individual loses entitlement to certain reliefs such as the personal allowance for Income Tax and the annual exemption for capital gains tax (CGT).
 Given that the median household disposable income in 2021 was £31,400, most people will find that the personal allowance covers the bulk of their income and the remainder is only taxed at 20%.
 Claiming the remittance basis and losing their personal allowance would only be worthwhile if they also happen to have substantial overseas income/gains which – crucially – never enters the UK.

 Having said this, the remittance basis applies automatically without any loss of personal allowance or annual exemption if the non-UK domiciliary’s income and gains are less than £2,000 and are not remitted to the UK.

-Provisional figures from HMRC show only 45,600 individuals claimed the remittance basis for the 2018/19 tax year, paying a total of £4.5bn Income Tax, £171m CGT and £1.7bn National Insurance.
+Provisional figures from HMRC show only 45,600 individuals claimed the remittance basis for the 2018/19 tax year, paying a total of £4.5 billion Income Tax, £171m CGT and £1.7 billion National Insurance.
 Of those remittance basis users, 1,400 paid the £30,000 remittance basis charge in 2018/19 while only 500 paid the £60,000 charge.
+This works out at an average tax bill of £140,000 per year for each non-dom who claims the remittance basis (see the graph below).
+This does not take into account the remittance basis charge, and of course does not consider other taxes such as VAT.

 Researchers at the University of Warwick this year calculated that 0.3% of those earning less than £100,000 have claimed non-dom status.
 This supports the point that it is mostly those non-doms whose UK income and gains are great enough that they can afford to lose their allowances who will claim the remittance basis.

 So where does that leave us?
 The press and the public have jumped on the story with the usual zeal, demanding a ‘fairer’ tax system.
 The Labour Party has announced that it will scrap non-dom status and replace it with a temporary UK resident scheme.
 But with the cost of living crisis, war in Ukraine and Downing Street parties pushing tax off the front pages, will the appetite for serious reform persist?
 This blog can’t answer that.
-But when it comes to UK investment we have seen the Government’s willingness to put investors first: See the Chancellor’s refusal to countenance a windfall tax or the new asset holding companies regime.
+But when it comes to UK investment we have seen the Government’s willingness to put investors first – see the Chancellor’s refusal to countenance a windfall tax or the new asset holding companies regime.

 Overseas investors who come to the UK may claim the remittance basis at first, saving lots of tax in some cases, but when it comes to remitting more funds into the UK for investment they are discouraged by the tax charge they’ll be hit by for doing so.
 There are clearly conflicting policies here and it will take careful thought, and study of success stories in other countries, if the Government is to maintain the UK’s attractiveness to overseas investment without also attracting criticisms of an ‘unfair’ tax system.